You need to read and write Japanese, right? But you've found out that hiragana is the first stage, and it's got you worried!

 Don't bookmark this post for later.
 Read it from top to bottom.
-Take notes, make the recommended sketch and then take action.
+Take notes on how to read hiragana, make the recommended sketch, and then take action.
 A massive percentage of otherwise willing people will “save data for later,” ensuring that they never find their way back to it again.

 But not you.

-You're going to learn, memorise and recall the hiragana in a blazing fast way that will serve other aspects of your learning needs too.
+You're going to memorise, recall and learn Japanese hiragana in a blazing-fast way that will serve other aspects of your learning needs too.

-By the way, if you want to learn Japanese fast and have fun while doing it, my top recommendation is Olly's Japanese Uncovered course which teaches you through StoryLearning®.
+By the way, if you want to learn the Japanese language fast and have fun while doing it, my top recommendation is Olly's Japanese Uncovered course which teaches you through StoryLearning®.

 If you’re ready to get started, click here for a 7-day FREE trial.

 Let's start with the basics before diving deep into hiragana characters and how you will learn them.

 What Is Hiragana?

 Hiragana is one of the three Japanese writing systems (hiragana, katakana and kanji).
 Hiragana specifically is the writing system for grammatical particles and modifiers.
 Kanji characters represent a concept, so when you write a verb you use kanji and then use hiragana to change the pronunciation and tense.